medic/cht-docs/content/en/contribute/code/core/automated-tests.md

 | Fast execution, but slower startup when working with a DB | Mid-to-high.
 Things can get complex fast when combining parts! | Mostly stable.
 Fragility risks tend to come from DB setup. |

 ### Implementation
-For us, integration testing means testing through the entire stack of our application connected to other applications within our system.
+For us, backend integration testing means testing through the entire stack of our application connected to other applications within our system.
 In the image below, it means that we test each application (box) and its interaction with other applications within our system.
 We isolate the tests from the webapp and make the necessary shortcuts to make the test more straightforward and faster.
 We do not mock any part of the system.

-Integration tests are located in `tests/integration`.
+**Backend integration tests** are located in `tests/integration`.
 Run them locally with `npm run integration-all-local` and `npm run integration-sentinel-local`.

 ```mermaid
 flowchart LR